kerimamansaryyev/adaptixV2/README.md

 print(50.longestSideFraction(context));
 ```
 ### .resposiveSwitch on `context`
-Do you want to display some widget according to a current breakpoint or maybe to display some text insteaf?
+Do you want to display some widget according to a current breakpoint or maybe to display some text instead?
 This extension method allows to return a generic value of type `T` according to a current breakpoint of `Adaptix`.
 ```dart
 AdaptixInitializer(
         configs: AdaptixConfigs(